Home » PowerShell » PowerShell – Get AD Group Members and list of Users

 }

-In the above PowerShell script, the Get-AdGroupMember uses the Identity parameter to get all users from the adgroup SALESLEADER and stores them in the $adusers variable.
+In the above PowerShell script, the Get-AdGroupMember uses the Identity parameter to get all users from the adgroup “SALESLEADER” and store them in the $adusers variable.

 Use the foreach loop to iterate over the $adusers and use the Get-AdUser cmdlet to check the user account enabled status and select the name, and samaccountname for enabled accounts.

-The output of the above PowerShell script to get adgroupmember enabled accounts is:
+The output of the above PowerShell script gets adgroupmember enabled users.

 Get AdGroupMember Enabled Accounts